mihosri/BioJewellery-Capstone/README.md

   - Stripe: For handling payment

 # 🔗Website
-Feel free to check out **our website** here 👉 https://biojewelry.onrender.com/
+Feel free to check out **our website** here 👉 https://biojewelry.onrender.com/ (Experience a slight delay as this website is hosted on a free platform – but rest assured, you won't believe what's in store!)